 EXPO ’44 - ’19 From Liberation to collection

-September 2019 marks the 75th anniversary of Belgium’s liberation from the German occupation.
-After the landings in Normandy (6 June 1944) and the liberation of Paris (19-25 August 1944), Belgium was liberated in September 1944.
+After the landing in Normandy (6 June 1944) and the liberation of Paris (19-25 August 1944), Belgium was liberated in September 1944.
 The war left many traces.
 But what happened to the many objects from the Second World War?

 In RAVERSYDE ATLANTIKWALL (visitor centre, upper floor) you will find André Hast’s collection, with more than 3000 objects from World War Two.